twilio-labs/function-templates/patient-appointment-management/README.md

 # Appointment Management with EHR Integration App: Technical Guide

-*This document is intended to serve as a technical guide for customers who are interested in the architecture of the Appointment Management with EHR Integration application , and for understanding customization possibilities.*
+*This document is intended to serve as a technical guide for customers who are interested in the architecture of the Appointment Management with EHR Integration application, and for understanding installation and customization possibilities.*

 *Installation of this application is supported using the latest versions of Chrome and Firefox.
-Installation via Internet Explorer has not been officially tested and although issues are not expected, unforeseen problems may occur*
+Installation via Internet Explorer has not been officially tested and although issues are not expected, unforeseen problems may occur.*

 ## Application Overview